sirKiraUzumaki/Anya/README.md

 `Lyrics`: Allows users to search and receive lyrics for their favorite songs.

 # Getting Started

-Clone the repository: git clone https://github.com/YOUR_USERNAME/Anya.git Install the dependencies: npm install
+Clone the repository: git clone https://github.com/sirKiraUzumakiAnya.git

+Install the dependencies: `npm install`

-Run the bot:  `npm star`
+Run the bot:  `npm start`

 # Usage
 - Open WhatsApp on your phone and scan the QR code that appears on the terminal or command prompt.
-- Once logged in, you can start interacting with the bot by sending commands like !eval, !youtube and !lyrics.
+- Once logged in, you can start interacting with the bot by sending commands like `!eval`, `!youtube` and `!lyrics`.

 # Note
 - Please make sure you are using the latest version of Node.js.